JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

 we want the expression to just return `0` without raising an error.
 The simple fix in Julia is this:

-    julia> dir="tmp";
+    julia> dir = "tmp";

     julia> int(chomp(readall(`find $dir -type f -print0` | ignorestatus(`xargs -0 grep foo`) | `wc -l`)))
     0

 This works correctly in all cases.
 Next I'll explain *how* all of this works, but for now it's enough to note that the detailed error message provided when our pipeline failed exposed a rather subtle bug that would inevitably cause problems if used in production code.
-Without such detailed error reporting, this bug would have been *very* difficult to track down.
+Without such detailed error reporting, this bug would be *very* difficult to track down.

 ## Do-Nothing Backticks